 Google Photos is handy for making all of your captured memories accessible from just about anywhere using cloud storage.
 But, for security's sake, you may not want every picture you capture tossed up into the cloud.
-That's where Google's new Locked Folder feature in Google Photos comes in.
+That's where Google's Locked Folder feature in Google Photos comes in.

 The Locked Folder will not only keep people who are using your phone from accessing the content stored in that folder without knowing your passcode but will also prevent that content from syncing to the cloud.
-The feature launched as a Pixel exclusive, but it is now rolling out to all phones running Android 6.0 or later.
+The feature launched as a Pixel exclusive, but it has been available on all Android phones for several years now.
+Here's how you can create and use the feature.

 How to enable and set up a locked folder in Google Photos

 2. Select the Library tab at the bottom of the page.

 4. Find and select Set up Locked Folder or Locked Folder option.

 6. Follow the prompt to unlock your phone.